djpeach/DIY-Arcade-Cabinet/README.md

 # Installation

-Go (here to download raspbian)[https://www.raspberrypi.org/downloads/raspbian/].
-(Flash)[https://www.balena.io/etcher/] the image to a microSD card, at least 32 GB.
+Go [here to download raspbian](https://www.raspberrypi.org/downloads/raspbian/).
+[Flash](https://www.balena.io/etcher/) the image to a microSD card, at least 32 GB.
 Pop the card into your raspberrry pi, and boot up the system.
 Open a terminal and get ready to run a whole bunch of commands.

 You will obviously need a copy of this code.
 Either fork your own version, or use mine, with its games and config.
 Up to you.